rancher/rancher-docs/versioned_docs/version-2.12/getting-started/installation-and-upgrade/other-installation-methods/rancher-on-a-single-node-with-docker/upgrade-docker-installed-rancher.md

 ## RKE1 Resource Validation and Upgrade Requirements in Rancher v2.12

-Starting in Rancher v2.12, support for RKE1 (Rancher Kubernetes Engine v1) has been removed.
+Rancher v2.12.0 and later has removed support for the Rancher Kubernetes Engine (RKE/RKE1).
 During upgrade, Rancher validates the cluster resources and blocks the upgrade if any RKE1-related resources are detected.

 This validation affects the following resource types: